odedshr/html-encoder-vscode/README.md

    - `<?attr attrMap#?>` => `node.set.attrMap = { ...};`
    - `<?attr value#=data?>` => `node.set.value = "foo";`
    - `<?attr value#{varName}=data?> / { data: 2, varName: "key"}` => `node.set.key = 3;`

-## Future steps

-This project is mostly thought-experiment in creating a relatively clean internet code, well-encapsulated and easy to use.

-1. Ideally, I would have liked it to be a [Typescript](<[https://www.typescriptlang.org/](https://www.typescriptlang.org/)>) plugin and avoid the creation of the template.js files.
-Alternatively, I'm considering writing a [VSCode](<[https://code.visualstudio.com/](https://code.visualstudio.com/)>) extension that will automatically save the encoded versions of the file.
-2. It would be great to check its performance compared to other frameworks
-3. Next, I think it'll be time to create a real application and see whether it holds to its promise and allows easy development with no need to touch HTML code directly from the javascript.